 Thirty years ago he built a chestnut roaster with his bare hands - and that same roaster continues to serve delicious chestnuts to warm the hearts and tastebuds of patrons.

-Each year Emilio cooks around 1100kg of chestnuts for wide-eyed customers.
+Each year Emilio cooks around 1100 kilograms of chestnuts for wide-eyed customers.

 "It's enjoyable to cook them and to see the people enjoying them," he said.

-Castagne Day is free but unlimited ride tickets can be purchased on the day.
+Castagne Day is a free event with unlimited ride tickets available through www.fraternityclub.com.au or at the club's reception for only $20, or $25 on the day.